wilsonchenghy/wilsonchenghy/README.md

 - Won Hack the North 2024, Canada's largest hackathon 🏆
 - Built a Thrust Vector Control (TVC) Model Rocket 🚀
 - Trained a 12 DOF quadruped robot to walk in Isaac Sim with PPO RL 🦾
-- Designed the propulsion board that flown on Canada's first amateur liquid bi-propellant rocket in Waterloo Rocketry ⚡
+- Designed the propulsion board PCB that flown on Canada's first amateur liquid bi-propellant rocket in Waterloo Rocketry ⚡